gre/developer-portal/_docs/coin/light-sync.md

 ### Transaction

-{% include alert.html style="note" text="(Notes HA - TODO REVIEW WORDING) This type may not be required at light sync step.
-(CONTEXT FOR REVIEWERS: a few blockchains, e.g Bitcoin, need transactions even for light sync)" %}
+{% include alert.html style="note" text="This type may not be required at light sync step." %}

 In Ledger Live, the "Transaction" is the data model that is created and updated in order to build the final blob to be signed by the device, and then broadcasted to the blockchain.